fbpx

 • Activity Length: 2-3 hours, 3-4 miles

-This morning's scenic walk starts from our inn and leads into Quechee State Park and along the Quechee Gorge.
+This morning's scenic walk starts from Quechee State Park and along the Quechee Gorge.
 Formed by glacial activity around 13,000 years ago, the gorge is over a mile long and 165 feet deep.
 This natural wonder of Vermont is a sight to behold with spectacular views from the trail alongside what is sometimes called "Vermont's Little Grand Canyon."

 From the gorge, a short diversion on foot leads us to the Vermont Institute of Natural Science.
 Located adjacent to Quechee State Park, this 47-acre campus provides a state-of-the-art environmental education facility and wildlife rescue and rehabilitation.
 It is home to the largest collection of birds of prey in the Northeast, including bald and golden eagles, hawks, owls, and falcons.
 More than 400 orphaned and injured birds from Vermont and neighboring New Hampshire are treated at the center annually.

 Following lunch, we have many options for the afternoon.
-Depending on your energy level, you may choose to set out on another of our favorite local hikes, return to Woodstock for further exploration, or simply return to our inn for a relaxing afternoon in front of the fireplace.
+Depending on your energy level, you may choose to set out on another of our favorite local hikes, return to Woodstock for further exploration, or simply return to the Woodstock Inn to enjoy the impressive amenities of the resorrt.

 Dinner will be together at one of the excellent locally-owned restaurants.